anmolmann/Anatomically-aware-Facial-Animation-from-a-Single-Image/README.md

     *utils/* - has all the code used for loading the data into the model.

 Model Checkpoint, logs and some test results are provided at **[HERE](https://drive.google.com/open?id=11tLBd2SfgGXkchKyUzg69WLkqlqgaDj7)**.

-### Data Preparation
-Scripts and python code in the EmotioNet directory is used to extract images and their Action Units from the data.
-These scripts and codes have not been linked to the main implementation directly.
-But they were used in the first place to generate the EmotioNet dataset in order to provide the input data to the model to be trained upon.

-When unzipping the celebA and EmotioNet dir.
-Create imgs/ directory in both of them.
-This img dir will consists of all the images included in the dictionary in aus_openface.pkl.

 ### Testing